neherlab/pangraph/docs/docs/reference.md

 * `<INPUT_GRAPH>` — Path to a pangenome graph file in JSON format.

-   Accepts plain or compressed FASTA files.
-If a compressed fasta file is provided, it will be transparently decompressed.
+   Accepts plain or compressed files.
+If a compressed file is provided, it will be transparently decompressed.
 Supported compression formats: `gz`, `bz2`, `xz`, `zstd`.
 Decompressor is chosen based on file extension.
-If there's multiple input files, then different files can have different compression formats.

-   If no input files provided, the plain fasta input is read from standard input (stdin).
+   If no input file is provided, the plain JSON input is read from standard input (stdin).

 ###### **Options:**